There are now 3 possible online modes for units:

 - Students are able to (1) understand and apply the principles of microeconomics to microeconomic policy issues; (2) critically evaluate and communicate understanding of these principles; (3) develop an ability to present and develop ideas and critical thinking; and (4) critically reflect on the ability to present and develop ideas.

-- Indicative assessments in this unit are as follows: (1) participation and (2) examination.
+- Indicative assessments in this unit are as follows: (1) essay and (2) examinations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)